About the Building Department

 Prior to requesting a building permit, you must have an approved Land Use Application through the Planning Department, a valid address through the E-911 Addressing Department, and if required, a driveway permit.

 All contractor’s registration inquires, and documentation should be sent as follows:

-Permits may be emailed to firstname.lastname@example.org given you are currently registered with the Washington County Building Department and have credit card on file.
-Emailed and faxed permits processing time is 2-3 business days.
+Permits may be emailed to email@example.com given you are currently registered with the Washington County Building Department.
+Emailed and faxed permits processing time may take up to 3 business days.
 All other permits should be brought into the office for processing.

 EMAIL: Building Permits

 Due to a high demand in requests for inspections, please contact Building Department staff at least 48-72 hours prior to inspection date.

 The Washington County Board of County Commissioners have suspended the Impact Fees for Residential Development only.
 Impact Fees still apply to all new Commercial Development.